-Be sure to continue following up with your surgeon for routine appointments or if you have questions about your recovery.
+Be sure to continue following up with your surgeon for routine appointments or if you have questions about anything during your recovery period.
 Some slight residual swelling will still be present at month two, but this should be gone by month three or slightly later.

 FAQ: Otoplasty Recovery